MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/index.md

 }
 ```

-To run the test by right clicking in the gutter of Visual Studio and selecting **Run**:
+To run the test by right-clicking in the gutter of Visual Studio and selecting **Run**:

 [ ![Screenshot of the popup menu with the run options for a test](./images/index-01-xs-sml.png)](./images/index-01-xs.png#lightbox)